 Sarah Sheffield, category development manager at retail support services provider eXPD8, has some top tips for retailers preparing for Black Friday.

-As the biggest sales weekend of the year approaches, online merchants both small and large are preparing to entice customers to spend on their site and to support the resulting increase in sales volume.
+As the biggest sales weekend of the year, Black Friday, approaches, online merchants both small and large are getting ready to entice customers to spend on their site and to support the resulting increase in sales volume.